 It’s an organic movement fueled by your audience – not your campaign dollars or clever ads.

 In a way, it’s a big form of social proof.
 Your niche audience is endorsing you by spreading your message.
 It brings with it more trust and validation in a day and age where consumer trust is a big factor in purchasing decisions.

-And because your initial goal is to target just that very niche group, grassroots marketing campaigns end up being remarkably cost-effective.
+And because your initial goal is to target just that very niche group, grassroots campaigns end up being remarkably cost-effective.

-And, these niche groups that grassroots marketing target are often harder to reach through traditional PPC campaigns.
+And, these niche groups are often harder to reach through traditional PPC campaigns.

 How to Start a Grassroots Marketing Campaign

-Remember, any grassroots marketing agency will tell you that grassroots marketing is focused on two things: your audience and intent.
+Remember, any marketing agency will tell you that grassroots marketing is focused on two things: your audience and intent.